den-materials/project-03/README.md

 ###### When is it due?

-* **Friday, August 11th** - Project pitches.
+* **Friday, October 27th** - Project pitches.
 You must be prepared to talk about the problem you are planning on solving, the proposed value added to your user, and what you can do better than your competition.

-* **Thursday, August 31st** - Completed project deliverables due and presentations!
+* **Wednesday, November 15th** - Completed project deliverables due and presentations!

 ---